KKansal/Database-as-a-Service/README.md

 ### Deployment
-1. Build the Worker Image present in /worker directory and tag the image as "worker" For a linux system the it can be automated by running :-
+1. Build the Worker Image present in /worker directory and tag the image as "worker".
+For a linux system it can be automated by running :-

 ```
  sh build_worker.sh